uniflare/skbtforarma/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.0.3 RELEASE
+ARMA SERVER KEEPALIVE TOOL 1.1.0 RELEASE
 ==================
-This release includes the updated template files from updates of the SKBT core.
+Added some new config variables and Fixed a typo that broke ASM Start Procedure.
-And some bug fixes.
+Merged changes with GUI version.

-**Reccommended to "Uninstall" your previous configs and remake them using the Gui tool.
+Several bug fixes for GUI.

 ==================
 == NEW CHANGES  ==
 ==================

-Template files updated to reflect new changes in nogui version.
+Added tooltips to all configuration options.
-Fixed a bug where the path to the database EXE was used as backup target instead of dump file.
+Fixed settings save dialog bugs (Would ask to remove old file even when its the same file) (Fixed cancel) Added backwards compatibility for batch settings.

-SKBT Template changes:
+Known Issue: Some paths aren't collapsed to shorter variables in the batch settings.
+Not really a priority.

-Speed: Less processor intensive. (was loading settings 12 times/sec ...)
+(Merged from NonGui v1.1.0)
-Added: New config setting: bec_flag_dsc , if 1 will launch BEC with the --dsc option (fix BEC auto closing due to no update signal)
+Fixed: ASM not starting unless keepalive_hc was 1, typo
-Added: Prevent database backup if database dump file not found.
+Added: New config variable "skbt_debug".
+Change log detail level
-Fixed: Usage of parenthesis and spaces in path names fully! (hopefully).
+Added: New config "auto_restart_delay".
+Forcefully delays between ONLY restart events
-Fixed: Arma Launch parameters weren't quoted correctly.
+Added: 3 batch files in custom folder to aid in hooking code before certain events, more info inside those files

-Fixed: A few more bugs related to config settings.
+Note; Check GUI on how to use these new settings.

 ==================
 == INSTALLATION ==